anewla01/kl-c5w1-elastic_beanstalk/README.md

 - CALLOUT: running flask app directly on the ec2 requires additional manual effort
   - NOTE: did this manually to verify that ELB env was configured correctly
-    - NOTE: would need to properly install python virtual environment e.
+    - NOTE: would need to properly install python virtual environment.
+- Auto capturing health checks based on the intended deploy, this would prevent having to check logs to determine what the underlying issue is.

 REQUIRED: "OPTIMIZATION" section for that answers the question: What are the benefits of using managed services for cloud infrastructure?
 What are some